MacParthum/TravelUSA/README.md

 # Travel USA
 In this group class project for UNC Charlotte we used Express, Passport for login authentication and React to create a blog site where the user registers on a secure login.
-The user can create blogs about there travels across the USA and post pictures of thier travels.
+The user can create blogs about their travels across the USA and post pictures of thier travels.

 ## Link to Deployed Website